 His first job in Hollywood was reading TV scripts, but he quickly rose to development executive.
-Moving to Japan, he went on to work as a designer at Sega, where his group collaborated with Michael Jackson on an interactive movie.
+Moving to Japan, he went on to work at Sega, where his group collaborated with Hollywood on interactive movies and games.

 Upon returning to Silicon Valley, Hoffman founded LavaMind, which produced dozens of online and mobile games, as well as designed digital products for Disney, Qualcomm, Intel, MetLife and Sesame Workshop.

 Hoffman launched Spiderdance, his second startup, producing interactive TV shows for MTV, NBC, Warner Brothers, TBS, Sony and A&E. At the same time, Hoffman helped found the Academy of Television’s Interactive Media Group and the Producers Guild New Media Council.

 After writing a book on game design, Hoffman joined Infospace, as their North American Studio Head, where he ran US mobile games.
 Hoffman then cofounded three venture funded startups focused on media, games and entertainment.